 Software-as-a-service (SaaS) products like Interact’s intranet software allow organizations to reduce capital expenditure, make costs predictable over time, and achieve greater scalability.
 In its latest Market Guide on intranets, Gartner concludes that organizations now require cloud-based, agile platforms, which give them the flexibility they need to improve employee experiences.

-‘Outraged’ by stale, outdated solutions, companies have turned to packaged intranets like Interact’s as part of the general shift to what SaaS can deliver in terms of cost predictability and time to value.
+‘Outraged’ by stale, outdated intranet solutions, companies have turned to packaged intranets like Interact’s as part of the general shift to what SaaS can deliver in terms of cost predictability and time to value.

-While terms like ‘off-the-shelf’ or ‘out-of-the-box’ may feel off-putting for organizations wondering whether to build or buy an intranet that is tailored to their needs, packaged intranet solutions from leading vendors take a consultative and customized approach, meaning customers get a purpose-built intranet running on proven software, but with a selection of features and add-ons that answer their requirements.
+While terms like ‘off-the-shelf’ or ‘out-of-the-box’ may feel off-putting for organizations wondering whether to build or buy an intranet that is tailored to their needs, hosted intranet solutions from leading vendors take a consultative and customized approach, meaning customers get a purpose-built intranet running on proven software, but with a selection of features and add-ons that answer their requirements.

 After 15 years and over 1,500 intranet launches, our Delivery team has honed a proven methodology focusing on deep organizational knowledge.
 In many cases our team help customers to plan and train early, rolling out iterative software platforms so that feedback and stakeholder buy-in are gained along the way.
 This helps to create a platform that employees can love.